Lolita fashion: Popularization

-People who have popularized the Lolita fashion were Yukari Tamura, Mana and Novala Takemoto.
-Novala wrote the light novel Kamikaze Girls (2002) about the relationship between Momoko, a lolita girl and Ichigo, a Yanki.
-The book was adapted into a movie and a manga in 2004.
-Novala himself claims that "There are no leaders within the lolita world".
-Mana is a musician and is known for popularizing the Gothic Lolita fashion.
-He played in the rock band Malice Mizer (1992–2001) and founded the heavy metal band Moi Dix Mois (2002–present).
-Both bands are a part of the visual kei movement, whose members are known for eccentric expressions and elaborate costumes.
-He founded his own fashion label, known as Moi-même-Moitié in 1999, which specializes in Gothic Lolita.
-They are both very interested in the Roccoco period.
+People who have popularized the Lolita fashion include Yukari Tamura, Mana, and Novala Takemoto.
+Takemoto wrote the light novel Kamikaze Girls (2002) about the relationship between Momoko, a Lolita girl, and Ichigo, a yankī.
+The book was adapted into a film and a manga in 2004.
+Takemoto claims that "There are no leaders within the Lolita world."
+Mana is a musician who is known for popularizing Gothic Lolita fashion, which he calls "EGL," or "Elegant Gothic Lolita."
+He played in the rock band Malice Mizer (1992–2001) and founded the heavy metal band Moi dix Mois (2002–present).
+Both bands—whose members are known for eccentric expressions and elaborate costumes—are a part of the visual kei movement.
+Mana founded his own fashion label, known as Moi-même-Moitié in 1999, which specializes in Gothic Lolita.
+Both bands are very interested in the Rococo period.

-The government of Japan has also tried to popularize Lolita fashion.
-The Minister of Foreign Affairs in February 2009, assigned models to spread Japanese pop culture.
+The Government of Japan has also tried to popularize Lolita fashion.
+The Minister of Foreign Affairs in February 2009 assigned models to spread Japanese pop culture.
 These people were given the title of Kawaa Taishi (ambassadors of cuteness).
-The first three ambassadors of cuteness were model Misako Aoki, who represents the Lolita style of frills-and-lace, Yu Kimura who represents the Harajuku style, and Shizuka Fujioka who represents the school-uniform-styled fashion.
-Another way that Japan tries to popularize Japanese street fashion and Lolita is by organizing the international Harajuku walk in Japan, this should caused that other foreign countries would organize a similar walk.
+The first three ambassadors of cuteness were model Misako Aoki, who represents the Lolita style of frills-and-lace, Yu Kimura, who represents the Harajuku style, and Shizuka Fujioka, who represents the school-uniform-styled fashion.
+Another way that Japan tries to popularize Japanese street fashion and Lolita is by organizing the international Harajuku walk in Japan, potentially leading other countries to organize similar walks.

-Possible reasons for the popularity of Lolita fashion outside of Japan are a big growth in the interest of Japanese culture and use of the internet as a place to share information, leading to an increase in worldwide shopping, and the opportunity of enthusiastic foreign Lolitas to purchase fashion.
-The origin of the Japanese influences can be found in the late nineties, in which cultural goods such as Hello Kitty, Pokémon, and translated mangas appeared in the west.
-Anime was already being imported to the west in the early nineties, and scholars also mention that anime and manga caused the popularity of Japanese culture to rise.
-This is supported by the idea that cultural streams have been going from Japan to the west, and from the west to Japan.
+Possible reasons for the popularity of Lolita fashion outside of Japan include a growing interest in Japanese culture as well as use of the Internet as a place to share information, leading to an increase in worldwide shopping and the opportunity for enthusiastic foreign Lolitas to purchase fashion items.
+JK uniforms, hanfu and Lolita are the three most popular types of clothing among China's Gen Z consumers.
+The origin of Japanese cultural influence in the West can be traced back to the late nineties when cultural goods such as Hello Kitty, Pokémon, and translated manga appeared in the West.
+Anime was already being imported to the West in the early nineties, and scholars also mention that anime and manga caused the popularity of Japanese culture to rise.
+This is supported by the idea that cultural streams have been flowing both from Japan to the West, and from the West to Japan.